 When I got present to my inauthenticity in this area I had to laugh a bit because it was absurd.
 I changed my actions and started taking time to stop, chat and connect with my neighbors.

 Ask yourself: Where am I being inauthentic?
 What results am I getting from my inauthentic actions, and what do I want to change?

-Join a class, event or community
+Join a class, event, trip or community

 I love watching complete strangers connect, share meaningful experiences together and become life-long friends.